amraboelela/swift/docs/Android.md

    the `ndk-build` executable in the Android NDK you downloaded is displayed.
    If not, you may need to add the Android NDK directory to your `PATH`.
 4. Enter the `libiconv-libicu-android` directory on the command line
-5. Delete armeabi-v7a directory if exists: `rm -rf armeabi-v7a`
+5. Delete armeabi-v7a directory if exists: `rm -rf armeabi-v7a`, then continue with the following steps:

-6. Recreate armeabi-v7a directory and generate icu directory from the compressed file icu4c-55_1-src.tgz:
+Recreate armeabi-v7a directory and generate icu directory from the compressed file icu4c-55_1-src.tgz:

 ```
 $ mkdir armeabi-v7a
 $ cd armeabi-v7a
 $ tar xvf ../icu4c-55_1-src.tgz
 ```
-- Edit `icu/source/configure` file and change:
+Edit `icu/source/configure` file and change:

 ```
 if test "$ICULIBSUFFIX" != ""